Livestock > Markets > Marketing Tools

 The exposure for an option writer (or seller) is quite different than for an option buyer.
 The option writer receives the premium paid by the buyer in the initial transaction (similar to insurance).
 But, since the option writer is guaranteeing the option buyer the right to buy or sell a futures contract at a specified price, the loss potential is unlimited.
 As a result, margin deposits are required for writers of options.

 Exercising the option means establishing a futures market position at the strike price specified by the option.
-You would consider doing this if price movements in the market had made this a profitable choice.
+You would consider doing this if price movements in the futures market had made this a profitable choice.
 And you could do this any time before the expiration date of the option.
-Hog options expire on the last trading day of the delivery month of the underlying futures contract.
+Lean hog options expire on the last trading day of the delivery month of the underlying futures contract.

 You might, however, choose to sell (offset) the option instead.
 The option proceeds are usually greater if you re-sell (offset your position) rather than exercise the option.
 Also, selling the option would avoid the costs of being in the futures market (commission charges and margin costs).

-The other alternative, letting the option expire, would be the logical choice if the option had lost all of its value because the market price was higher than the strike price.
+The other alternative, letting the option expire, would be the logical choice if the option had lost all of its value.
+This would be the case where the futures market price was higher than the strike price for a put option and for a call option the futures market price was lower than the strike price.

 Below are four ways that options can be used in a marketing plan.